 7. Short Operational Test Run (Limited Trial Run)

 A short operational test run is an essential service where the surveyor attends the vessel during a limited test run in open water, away from the dock.
 The surveyor does not captain or operate the vessel but remains onboard to inspect structures, machinery, and onboard systems while the vessel is underway.
 Short operational test run provides valuable insights into a vessel’s performance in a dynamic state, allowing for the identification of deficiencies that may not be apparent during an out-of-water inspection or while moored.
 Additionally, this process offers an opportunity for the seller or broker to provide the buyer with an orientation to the vessel.
-A short operational test run may take up to two (2) hours to complete.
+A short operational test run may take up to one (1) hour to complete.
 Additional fees may apply if unforeseen circumstances extend the duration beyond the standard timeframe.
 Delays may result from, but are not limited to, adverse weather conditions, mechanical failures, allisions, collisions, or any other events beyond the surveyor’s control.

 8. Oil Sampling and Analysis